Meet Impacc’s impatient optimists determined to make the tools of business work for social change.

 The Impacc Story

 Impacc is the story of misfits.
 One of them had a distinguished career in business.
 After an international education and an Oxford PhD, he started out in business, interning at McKinsey and climbing the corporate ladder at Procter&Gamble to leading the innovation unit of one of its major business units.
-But his heart wasn’t in it; it was in trying to use all these great tools of business that he had learnt in order to drive social change and make the world a better place.
-He changed sides and ran a major development aid organisation, only to find out that is focus on results was at odds with how charities operate.
+But his heart wasn’t in it; it was in trying to take all these great tools of business he had at his disposal and use them to drive social change and make the world a better place.
+He changed sides and ran a major development aid organisation, only to find out that his focus on results was at odds with the way charities operate.